hermannlu/plsc-31101-yilu/README.md

 ## Short Description

-This project seeks to investigate the US politicians' reference to "socialism": their conceptions towards and frequencies of mentioning the word "socialism".
+This project seeks to investigate the US politicians' public reference to "socialism": their conceptions towards and frequencies of mentioning the word "socialism" in public remarks.

 ## Dependencies